Bradley Hall 283

 B.A., Sociology of Religion, Messiah College

-Dr. Jason Zaborowski teaches courses in world religions, Islam, and Muslim-Christian relations.
+Dr. Zaborowski teaches courses in Islam, Muslim-Christian relations, Christian Monasticism, and World Religions.
 He earned his Ph.D. from Catholic University's department of Semitic and Egyptian Languages and Literatures, where he focused on Arabic, Coptic, and Syriac literature of the Middle East.
-He teaches Islamic studies from historical and linguistic perspectives, alerting students to the distinctives of Arabic culture and language as they engage Islamic primary source literature.
-His topic of special teaching and research interest is the Coptic Christian community of Egypt.
+He teaches Christian and Islamic studies from a historical and linguistic perspective, introducing students to the distinctives of culture and language (such as Greek, Arabic, Coptic, etc.) by guiding them through primary source literature.
+His topic of ongoing teaching and research interest is the Coptic Christian community of Egypt.
 He researches their Coptic and Arabic literature, through which he examines their history of cultural interchange with Muslims.
-Dr. Zaborowski's research often deals with social change of religions in the Middle East generally, from pre-Islamic times to the modern period.
+Dr. Zaborowski's research often deals with social change of religions in the Middle East generally, from early Christian times through various periods of Islamic history, including modernity.

 - RLS 101 – Comparative Religion